 Pro: Although there is cost for the mediator, the cost is less than other processes because it is shared and may be subsidized by the provincial government.
-In most cases, resolution is achieved.
+In most cases, the resolution is achieved.
 It is a fairly speedy process and keeps the conflict to a minimum as you are forward focused.

 Con: Although an impartial mediator can be very effective in helping you communicate your needs and expectations for settlement, the mediator cannot offer legal advice or express an opinion.
 Also, you don’t have someone on your side during the negotiations.
 This is difficult in situations where one spouse feels bullied by the other.